 Aldo Leopold in Les Cheneaux

 Les Cheneaux welcomes you to celebrate the legacy of Aldo Leopold— one of America’s most influential naturalists— by visiting a place he spent summers in his youth.
 Les Cheneaux is now home to a historical marker honoring Leopold’s time in Les Cheneaux.
 See the woods and water that formed Leopold’s early impressions of the natural world.
 An annual festival honors Leopold and the mark he made on conservation and the environment.
-2017’s festival will be June 2-4, 2017, based at the Hessel School House.
+2017’s festival will be June 1-4, 2017, based at the historic Hessel School House.

 Who Was Aldo Leopold & Why Do We Care?